 PRICE: $30 USD / 20 EUROS / £20 GBP

-Morphoder is deemed as most powerful streamlined vocoder so far which is enriched with a built-in synth to use it as the carrier.
+Morphoder is deemed as the most powerful streamlined vocoder so far which is enriched with a built-in synth to use as the carrier.

 It has limited controls and lets you choose from as many as ten pre-programmed patches.
 It has a five-band EQ which is utilized to process the output of the vocoder.
 Whereas the second is further amended with formant, smoothing and releasing options.

 Similarly, a final output section is used as a mixer for four primary parameters of Morphoder.

 You can have a slider for mixing in the carrier and noise whereas, there is a slider to manage the balance for each aspect.
 Despite Morphoder’s lack of controls compared to other plugins, there is no doubt about the fact that is a fine vocoder with fantastic sound.

 It also comes with a straightforward interface which makes it convenient to dial in tone.

 PRICE: $50 USD / 35 EUROS / £35 GBP